joshHug/LeidenITP/labs/lab11.md

    * scatter
    * imshow
  * matplotlib features:
+   * subplots (make a note that some function are named differently)
    * xlim, ylim
    * legend
    * xticks
    * axline
    * xticks
    * colors (reference to all colors)
+   * xlabel/ylabel
  * loading and saving data with numpy
  * combining f-strings, r-strings and using (la)tex in matplotlib